pconley/Rails-Docker-Setup/README.md

 exit    # back on the mac
 ```
 ## Step 3: Run App in the Background
-Note the database is still running.
-But now run the same app as a deamon; note that the dockerfile
+Note the database container is still running.
+But now run the app as a deamon.
-automatically starts the rails server
+Note that the dockerfile automatically starts the rails server
 ```
 docker run -d \
     -p 3000:3000 \